Sharpe's Eagle (TV programme): Cast

-It was David Troughton's second and last appearance as Sir Arthur Wellesley; due to illness, he was replaced by Hugh Fraser.
-Brian Cox would also leave the series after this film, due to poor working conditions in the Crimea.
+It was David Troughton's second and last appearance as Sir Arthur Wellesley; who was subsequently played by Hugh Fraser.
+Brian Cox would also leave the series after this film.
 He was replaced by Michael Byrne playing a different character.
 Paul Trussell's character of Isaiah Tongue does not appear in later episodes.

 Differences from the novel

 While both the novel and the film follow a similar plot, many of the characters and events are altered from the former, often in order to minimise production costs.
 An incomplete list follows: